-It will save the stdout to the stdout and debug file in the task directory.
+It will save the stdout to the debug file in the task directory, and optionally (depending on "log_only" value) to the stdout file.

 - status 'running'

 - type 'stdout'

 - log (bytes) stdout message

+- log_only (bool) whether to save the "log" message only to the standard test log (and not to the "stdout" file)

 - encoding (str) optional value for decoding messages

 - time (float) Time stamp of the message

-example: {'status': 'running', 'type': 'stdout', 'log': 'stdout message', 'time': 18405.55351474} class avocado.core.messages.WhiteboardMessageHandler
+example: {'status': 'running', 'type': 'stdout', 'log': 'stdout message', 'log_only': False, 'time': 18405.55351474} handle (message, task, job) Handle message from runner.

-- message (dict) message from runner. - task (avocado.core.nrunner.Task) runtime_task which message is related to - job (avocado.core.job.Job) job which task is related to
+- message (dict) message from runner. - task (avocado.core.nrunner.Task) runtime_task which message is related to - job (avocado.core.job.Job) job which task is related to class avocado.core.messages.WhiteboardMessageHandler